troycomi/intermediate-vim/3_make_table/README.md

 yypVr-              add in horizontal ruler
 Block copy and space to adjust spacing, try using o and O to move corners
 ```
+Try it yourself and we will go over a solution.

 ## Boarders
 Personally I dislike having decoration in source code as it just wastes disk